A Comprehensive Guide for Automation Testers

 driver.close(); driver.quit();

-#7) Exception Handling
+#7) Handling Exceptions

 - #1) get(): Launches a new browser and opens the specified URL.

-- #7) Submit(): Submits a form on the webpage.
+- #7) Submit(): Makes a form submission on the webpage.

 - #12) until() and visibilityOfElementLocated(): Waits until an element is visible on the webpage.

-- #14) getTitle(): Gets the title of the webpage.
+- #14) getTitle(): Retrieves the webpage title.

 - #16) navigate(): Navigates between different URLs.

-- #18) moveToElement(): Simulates a mouse hover effect.
+- #18) moveToElement(): Simulates a mouse-hover effect.

-- #20) switchTo() and accept(), dismiss() and sendKeys(): Switches to popup alerts and handles them.
+- #20) switchTo() and accept(), dismiss() and sendKeys(): Switches to popup alerts and manages them.

 - #21) getWindowHandle() and getWindowHandles(): Handles multiple windows in Selenium WebDriver.

-- #22) getConnection(): Starts a database connection.
+- #22) getConnection(): Initiates a database connection.

-- #24) assertEquals(), assertNotEquals(), assertTrue() and assertFalse(): Compares expected and actual results.
+- #24) assertEquals(), assertNotEquals(), assertTrue() and assertFalse(): Compares expected and actual outcomes.

 - #25) close() and quit(): Closes windows and driver instances.